sed-inf-u-szeged/DISSECT-CF-Fog/README.md

 </p>

 ## About

-The DISSECT-CF-Fog simulator has been evolving since 2016 in the [IoT Cloud Research Group] at the University of Szeged, Hungary.
+The evolution of the DISSECT-CF-Fog simulator has been underway since 2016 within the [IoT Cloud Research Group] at the University of Szeged, Hungary.
 It is built upon the [DISSECT-CF] infrastructure cloud simulator.
 The stable version is able to investigate the trade-offs of offloading algorithms as well as execute the scheduling of IoT workflow jobs.

-The project currently consists of five modules, as follows.
+The project currently consists of five modules; for further details please follow the links provided below:

 ### 1. Simulator